 SPH 314 Persuasion (3) ii.
-Persuasion as a process of influencing attitude and behavior, preparation and delivery of suasive discourse; emphasizes experimental research as reflected in the persuasive process.
+Persuasion as a process of influencing attitude and behavior; emphasizes the theories of modern persuasion and their use in social, political and advertising campaigns.
 Prerequisite: SPH 104 or 105.

 SPH 324 Small Group Communication (3) ii (even-numbered years).
 Group roles, leadership styles, group structure, thought processes, and consensus methods; application of concepts to communication interaction in vocational and social group settings.